build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

 ### Step 1: Subscribe to Models in the Amazon Bedrock Console

 In the Amazon Bedrock console, select Model access in the left navigation pane and enable the models you would like to access.
-Once model access is enabled, you can then use the API.
+Once the model access is enabled, you can then use the API.

 **Note:** For Claude models you have to enter some extra details, but you will get access instantly.